Winnipeg Jets: Winnipeg Jets (2011–present)

-Although they moved for financial reasons, the Coyotes have never been profitable in Arizona.
-Mounting losses eventually compelled the franchise to file for bankruptcy after the 2008–09 season.
+Mounting losses eventually compelled the Coyotes to file for bankruptcy after the 2008–09 season.
 The team was taken over by the league before the next season began.
 As early as October 2009, there were rumours that True North Sports & Entertainment, the company that owns both Winnipeg's Canada Life Centre (then known as MTS Centre) and the American Hockey League (AHL)'s Manitoba Moose, had been invited to bid on the city's former franchise.
 TNSE submitted a series of bids for the Coyotes, which were taken seriously enough that the league drew up a tentative schedule with Winnipeg in place of Phoenix.
-The NHL shelved the bid after securing a large subsidy from the Coyotes' municipal government.
+TNSE were 10 minutes away from getting the Coyotes before the NHL shelved the bid after securing a large subsidy from the Coyotes' municipal government.
 In contrast to aggressive, public bids by Jim Balsillie (who had unsuccessfully attempted to use bankruptcy laws to skirt NHL rules and move the Coyotes to Hamilton), the low-key approach by TNSE and its chairman, Mark Chipman, was praised by NHL commissioner Gary Bettman and other owners, raising their profile when the question of the Thrashers' relocation came up.

 On May 20, 2011, the Winnipeg Sun confirmed that an agreement in principle had been reached for True North to purchase the Thrashers, while Winnipeg Mayor Sam Katz announced that he was confident that the Thrashers' relocation to Winnipeg would soon be officially announced.
 On May 31, 2011, at a press conference at the MTS Centre, Bettman confirmed that the Atlanta Thrashers had been sold to True North and would relocate to Winnipeg for the 2011–12 season, pending the approval of the sale and relocation by the NHL's Board of Governors, which came at their June 21, 2011, meeting.
 The reported purchase price was $170 million, with $60 million going to the NHL as a relocation fee.
 After the announcement, True North made preparations to move the Moose franchise to St. John's, Newfoundland and Labrador.

 Season ticket sales began June 1, 2011, with Manitoba Moose season ticket holders having priority.
 The team sought to sell 13,000 season tickets in an effort to prove its viability.
 Within the first three and a half hours, the new franchise sold 1,870 packages to Moose season ticket holders.
 Season tickets opened to the general public on June 4 and sold out in 17 minutes.
 Once the "Drive to 13,000" was completed, True North started a season ticket waiting list, which was shut down after 8,000 people signed up in two hours.
-In July 2011, tickets for October 9 home opener against the Montreal Canadiens were listed for an average price of $1,711 on StubHub, with an average selling price of $713.
+In July 2011, tickets for the October 9 home opener against the Montreal Canadiens were listed for an average price of $1,711 on StubHub, with an average selling price of $713.